 Featured image by imagineerz @Flickr CC BY-NC.

-Author Order: Joshua Tanenbaum, Dan Gardner, Michael Cowling
+Author Order: Theresa Jean Tanenbaum, Dan Gardner, Michael Cowling

 Dan Gardner is an Informatics PhD student at UCI.
 He is a member of several labs at UCI including EVOKE, LUCI, TECHDEC and the Transformative Play Lab.
 His research interests concern the ways we interact with digital media, more often than through it, and how authority can materialize in the design of digital media, most notably video games.
 He is interested in how scholars leverage the affordances of digital technologies in order to develop new methods of knowledge collection, creation, and narration, particularly through collaborative means.
 Dan brings experience from his professional history of digital animation, video game retail, and Information Technology (IT) security analysis to bear in his work.